run-llama/sec-insights/backend/README.md

 1. Setup AWS CLI
     1. Install AWS CLI
+        - This step can be skipped if you're running from the devcontainer image in Github Codespaces
+        - Steps:
             - `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`
             - `unzip awscliv2.zip`
             - `sudo ./aws/install`
     1. Configure AWS CLI
         - This is mainly to set the AWS credentials that will later be used by s3fs
         - Run `aws configure` and enter the access key & secret key for a AWS IAM user that has access to the PDFs where you want to store the SEC files.
             - set the default AWS region to `us-east-1` (what we're primarily using).
 1. Setup [`s3fs`](https://github.com/s3fs-fuse/s3fs-fuse)
     1. Install s3fs
+        - This step can be skipped if you're running from the devcontainer image in Github Codespaces
         - `sudo apt install s3fs`
     1. Setup a s3fs mounted folder
         - Create the mounted folder locally `mkdir ~/mounted_folder`
         - `s3fs llama-app-web-assets-preview ~/mounted_folder`
             - You can replace `llama-app-web-assets-preview` with the name of the S3 bucket you want to upload the files to.
 1. Install [`wkhtmltopdf`](https://wkhtmltopdf.org/)
+    - This step can be skipped if you're running from the devcontainer image in Github Codespaces
+    - Steps:
         - `sudo apt-get update`
         - `sudo apt-get install wkhtmltopdf`
 1. Get into your poetry shell with `poetry shell` from the project's root directory.
 1. Run the script! `python scripts/download_sec_pdf.py -o ~/mounted_folder --file-types="['10-Q','10-K']"`
     - Take a 🚽 break while it's running, it'll take a while!